Done Right Kitchen Hood & Fire Safety

 Installation, routine service, cleaning & repair.

 We ensure quality through Service Link, providing a detailed report with before and after pictures.
-All images are date-stamped, showing clean hoods, ducts, access panels, blower and the blower blade, inside and out.
+All images are time-stamped, showing clean hoods, ducts, access panels, blower and the blower blade, inside and out.
 Our transparency makes us fully accountable for everything we do.
 Afterward, all debris is hauled away, leaving your kitchen clean and ready for business.

 Our regularly scheduled cleanings will make sure you stay clear of further violations and your kitchen stays open for business.